strapi/documentation/docs/developer-docs/latest/developer-resources/database-migrations.md

 # Database migrations

 Database migrations exist to run one-time queries against the database, typically to modify the tables structure or the data when upgrading the Strapi application.
+These migrations are run automatically when the application starts and are executed before the automated schema migrations that Strapi also performs on boot.

 ::: callout 🚧  Experimental feature
 Database migrations are experimental.
 This feature is still a work in progress and will continue to be updated and improved.
 In the meantime, feel free to ask for help on the [forum](https://forum.strapi.io/) or on the community [Discord](https://discord.strapi.io).